 Calling an Honor Advisor in no way binds you to report a case.
 However, please be aware that once a case has been reported it can not be rescinded.
 It will be made clear to you by the Honor Advisor at which point your conversation ends and the official report begins.
 If the report involves monetary disputes, you may want to consider Small Claims Court.
 The Honor Committee is not a collection agency and can not force a student to make restitution.
 If you would like to speak with an Honor Advisor, contact the Honor office at 924-7602.
 All discussions with an Honor Advisor are strictly confidential.
 You can also report a case by contacting an Honor Committee representative.

-If you would like to be contacted by an Honor Advisor, please complete this form.
+If you would like to submit a report, please complete this form.

 Filing a Conscientious Retraction